phptuts/codingwithnoah/summer-camp/day-1/variables-debug/index.md

 ---
 layout: page
 title: Variables & Debugging
-excerpt: "How to create a variables and messaging."
+excerpt: "How to create a variables and debug."
 modified: 2018-06-10
 ---

 ## Objective

-To learn how to create variables and use the debugger to print the variables.
+To learn how to create & use variables.
+To learn hwo to use the debugger to print the variables.

 ## Project Kit